Practical AI help

 A form arrives without a phone number.
 An invoice has a typo.
 A quote request mentions a service you don't offer.
 The system catches it before it reaches you.

+Some things AI gets sold for, that we won't sell you.
 Replying to customers without supervision.
-Generating content no one was going to read anyway.
+"Generating content" that no one was going to read anyway.
 Replacing the part of the work that's actually you.
-We won't sell you any of that.
+The tools we build assume the human is the point.

 How we build it safely